apollographql/apollo-client/docs/source/apollo-client/react.md

 <h3 id="graphql-queries">For Queries</h3>

 The first, and only required, argument of `graphql` is a [graphql](https://www.npmjs.com/package/graphql) document.
-You can compile such documents from query strings using the [graphql-tag](../apollo-client/index.html#gql) library.
+Use the `gql` template literal you can get from [graphql-tag](../apollo-client/index.html#gql) which parses the query string.

 ```js
 import React, { Component } from 'react';